 The scope of project controls is large in a project: that alone should signify its importance.
-The whole purpose of a project manager is to control the project, from its inception to completion.
-Manage is part of the job title, and project controls are just another means to that end.
+The purpose of a project manager is to control the project, from its inception to completion.
+Managing is part of the job title, and project controls are just another means to that end.

-In fact, the project controls are key to a strong project plan.
-Before execution, a solid plan must be in place, and project controls help to align the whole project with the larger strategic goals of the organization.
+In fact, project controls are key to a strong project plan.
+Before execution, a solid plan must be in place, and project controls help align the project with the larger strategic goals of the organization.
 This means saving the project and the organization time and money.

 Project controls are a combination of many things.
 But you can break them down into two groups: project management tools and people.
 The tools will be addressed in the next section.
 For now, let’s focus on the people: the project manager and the project team.

 People are key to good project management and good project management tools are key to helping those people work better.
-ProjectManager is a cloud-based project management software that gives project managers the transparency they need to better enact project controls.
+ProjectManager is online project management software that gives project managers the transparency they need to better enact project controls.